inbravo/travel/june-2019/README.md

 * In high altitude regions, avoid sleeping during the day time
 * Fill up your tanks every night, to avoid any delay in morning
 * Do not ride in the outer most lane, its where the animal roams
+* Keep glucose biscuits and ORS liquid at easily accessible place
 * Early start is best to avoid any traffic.
 Avoid riding late hours
 * In case of any medical emergency, contact the local military camps
 * Avoid any bravery while crossing the water streams (nala), take help